EOSIO/eosio-explorer/CONTRIBUTING.md

 - Reporting a bug
 - Discussing the current state of the code
 - Submitting a fix
-- Proposing new features
+- Proposing and adding new features

 # Open Development

-All work on Eosio Explorer happens directly on GitHub.
+All work on Eosio Toppings happens directly on GitHub.
 Both core team members and external contributors send pull requests which go through the same review process.

 # Branch Organization

 We aim to keep the master branch stable so if you create a pull request, please do it against the `develop branch`.
-We maintain stable branches for major versions separately but we don’t accept pull requests to them directly.
-Instead, we cherry-pick non-breaking changes from master to the latest stable major version.

 # Bugs